Anesthesia Critical Care Medicine

-- For CCM boards…both SCCM and Chest have board-review style critical care medicine questions available.
+- For CCM boards, both SCCM and Chest have board-review style critical care medicine questions available.

 Tips on how to succeed as a fellow

-- Sort out life-matters early: you will definitely be busier than you were in residency.
+- Sort out life matters early: You will definitely be busier than you were in residency.

 - Consider setting up moonlighting opportunities ahead of time after you receive your match results, medical license, DEA, and approval from your fellowship program.
-Sometimes hospital credentialing and state license application can take over a year.
+Sometimes hospital credentialing and state license application can take more than a year.
 However, remember that different programs have different policies regarding moonlighting.
 Regardless, all moonlighting hours are counted against GME work hour regulations.